Research in the river red gum forests

 The Public Environment Report provides comprehensive information on the design of the trial, and the measures to be adopted to mitigate any impacts of the trial.

-In accordance with the Public Environment Report and a condition of approval under the Environment Protection and Biodiversity Conservation Act 1999 the former Office of Environment and Heritage produces an annual monitoring report.
+In accordance with the Public Environment Report and a condition of approval under the Environment Protection and Biodiversity Conservation Act 1999 Department of Planning, Industry and Environment produces an annual monitoring report.

-The Annual compliance report 2019, Ecological thinning trial in New South Wales River Red Gum forests, shows how the former Office of Environment and Heritage has complied with the conditions of approval under the Environment Protection and Biodiversity Conservation Act 1999 when conducting ecological thinning trials within river red gum parks in southern NSW.
+The Annual compliance report 2020, Ecological thinning trial in New South Wales River Red Gum forests, shows how Department of Planning, Industry and Environment has complied with the conditions of approval under the Environment Protection and Biodiversity Conservation Act 1999 when conducting ecological thinning trials within river red gum parks in southern NSW.